 Participation on Creditors' Committees Risk.
-Although it has no obligation to do so, PIMCO, on behalf of one or more Accounts, may participate on committees formed by creditors to negotiate the management of financially troubled companies that may or may not be in bankruptcy or the Account may seek to negotiate directly with the debtors with respect to restructuring issues.
-If an Account does join a creditors' committee, the participants on the committee would be interested in obtaining an outcome that is in their respective individual best interests or the interests of the constituency that the committee represents and there can be no assurance of obtaining results most favorable to the Account in such proceedings.
-While such involvement may enable PIMCO to enhance the value of an Account's portfolio investments, it may also prevent the Account from freely disposing of such portfolio investments, while also exposing it to legal claims and adverse publicity.
+Although it has no obligation to do so, PIMCO, on behalf of one or more Accounts, may participate on committees formed by creditors to negotiate the management or potential restructuring of financially troubled companies that may or may not be in bankruptcy or the Account may seek to negotiate directly with the debtors with respect to restructuring issues.
+If an Account does join a creditors' committee, the participants on the committee would be interested in obtaining an outcome that is in their respective individual best interests and there can be no assurance of obtaining results most favorable to the Account in such proceedings.
+While such involvement may enable PIMCO to enhance the value of an Account's portfolio investments, it may also prevent the Account from freely disposing of such portfolio investments, while also exposing it to legal claims and adverse publicity (including claims of breach of fiduciary duties, securities claims and other management-related claims).
 In addition, if PIMCO's representatives are serving as directors of companies which are insolvent or approaching insolvency, such persons may have fiduciary obligations to consider the interest of creditors of such entity as well as the shareholders of such entity.
 The interests of such parties may be adverse to the interests of an Account.
 These fiduciary obligations may conflict with PIMCO's obligation to an Account, and PIMCO may cause its representatives to resign from such positions in order to reduce such conflicts.
+Any involvement by PIMCO representatives (including through serving on a board of directors, or permanent or ad hoc creditors' or steering committees) may also entail a substantial time commitment, which may limit such representatives' ability to participate in other Account matters and investments.
+PIMCO may also be provided with material non-public information that may restrict its ability to trade in a company's securities or be subject to other limitations on trading.
+To the extent an Account would otherwise benefit from trades in the company's securities while PIMCO is participating in such activities, PIMCO may be restricted from trading or otherwise limited in its ability to trade on behalf of the Account.
+Please refer to Item 11, "Inconsistent Investment Positions, Timing of Competing Transactions and Other Conflicts" for additional detail.